 - 1 cup good quality ricotta cheese

-Once you've formed a ball, knead the dough by driving the heel of your hand into the dough.
-Push down and release, and then use your other hand to pick up and roate the dough to 45 degrees.
-Drive the heel of your hand back in the dough, rotate, and repeat for 8-10 minutes.
+- Once you’ve formed a ball, knead the dough by driving the heel of your hand into the dough.
+Push down and release, and then use your other hand to pick up and rotate the dough to 45 degrees.
+Drive the heel of your hand back into the dough, rotate, and repeat for 8-10 minutes.

-You can either puree all of the tomatoes and its juices or puree half and rough chop the others.
+- You can either puree all of the tomatoes and their juices or puree half and rough chop the others.
 Depending on if you want a smooth or chunky sauce.

-Take the andouille sausage out of the casings and begin browning in a saute pan for 4-5 minutes.
+- Take the andouille sausage out of the casings and begin browning in a saute pan for 4-5 minutes.
 While your andouille is cooking, bring a pot of salted water to a boil to cook pasta.
 Pour the tomato puree into the pan with the sausage.
-Season with salt and more pepper flakes or fresh herbs if you choose to.
+Season with salt and pepper flakes or fresh herbs if you choose.